Hypnagokali/Filesystem-API-Spring-Boot/README.md

 # Filesystem API for Spring Boot Applications

-## Installation
+## Quickstart
+* build jar and include it into a Spring Boot project
-* Autowire the PathWrapper bean
+* Autowire the PathWrapper bean to use PathWrapper
+* Autowire the FilesystemApi bean to use the API
+  * PathWrapper
-* pathWrapper.getPathByName("some name") will return a Path
+    * pathWrapper.getPathByName("some name") will return a Path to a specific location
-* if checkPaths=true, DefaultPathWrapper checks existence of paths.
+  * FilesystemApi
+    * uploadFile(Multipartfile file) will return a FsFile
+    * FsFile can be implemented by an JPA Entity (e.g.: "Upload")

 ## Configuring paths